lukasheide/Covid-Forecasting-Tool/README.md

 Obtained from ECDC (European Centre for Disease Prevention and Control) official webisite where they provide the details of DNA-sequenced covid samples for a given week.
     _source:_ https://www.ecdc.europa.eu/en

+NOTE about code location(s) & resource files:

-The resulting matrix is saved as csv file and stored in [Assets/Data/](Assets/Data)
+- The resulting matrix is saved as .csv file under the name _all_matrix_data_v3.csv_ and stored in [Assets/Data/](Assets/Data)
-Pipeline script is located at [Backend/Data/DataManager/data_pipeline.py](Backend/Data/DataManager/matrix_pipeline.py) and script is located at [Backend/Data/DataManager/matrix_data.py](Backend/Data/DataManager/matrix_data.py) will provide more details regarding the pipeline's flow of execution
+- Pipeline script is located at [Backend/Data/DataManager/data_pipeline.py](Backend/Data/DataManager/matrix_pipeline.py) and script is located at [Backend/Data/DataManager/matrix_data.py](Backend/Data/DataManager/matrix_data.py) will provide more details regarding the pipeline's flow of execution

 #### 3) Machine Learning Layer